PrefectHQ/prefect/src/integrations/prefect-dbt/README.md

 #### dbt Core CLI

-!!! info "Available `TargetConfigs` blocks"

-    The following may vary slightly depending on the service you want to incorporate.
+The following `TargetConfigs` blocks specifications vary slightly depending upon the service you want to incorporate.

-    Visit the [API Reference](cli/configs/base) to see other built-in `TargetConfigs` blocks.
+Visit the API Reference to see other built-in `TargetConfigs` blocks.

 If the desired service profile is not available, check out the [Examples Catalog](examples_catalog/#clicredentials-module) to see how you can build one from the generic `TargetConfigs` class.

 To create dbt Core target config and profile blocks for BigQuery: